dexterchan/bpipe-vpc-endpoint-sniffer/README.md

 # bpipe-vpc-endpoint-discover

 bpipe-vpc-endpoint-discover is a small compute function searching all existing interface endpoints in an account.
-In a regulatar time internval, Eventbridge triggers this endpoint-discover to search for all eligible vpc endpoint for health checking by bpipe-canary lambda.
+AWS: In a regulatar time internval, Eventbridge triggers this endpoint-discover to search for all eligible vpc endpoint for health checking by bpipe-canary lambda.

 It will filter the interface endpoints by tags specified in Eventbridge input event.
 The workflow is documented in [Architecture diagram](https://cms.prod.bloomberg.com/team/display/~calbert3/CSA+-+B-PIPE+Canary+implementation)